VAT reverse charge: Everything you need to know

 Your business needs to figure out whether it’s subject to the VAT reverse charge as a customer or a supplier, and what paying VAT in this way would do to your cash flow and procedures.

-If you think you might be eligible for the reverse charge then consult an accountant to make sure you get your accounts in order.
+If you think you might be eligible for the reverse charge, we recommend consulting an accountant to make sure you get your accounts in order.

 Pretty cool, right?
 We think so, too.
-Automate your invoices with Pleo today.
+Automate your AP process with Pleo today.